Ohio Trial Litigation Attorney

 Handling Your Matter at Trial

 If you elect not to take a plea offer, we will proceed to trial.
 During the trial, the prosecution will present all of the evidence it has collected against you to convince the jury that you are guilty of the charges beyond a reasonable doubt.
-Your Cleveland trial litigation lawyer will have an opportunity to cross-examine the government’s witnesses and challenge the prosecutor’s theory.
+Your Ohio trial litigation lawyer will have an opportunity to cross-examine the government’s witnesses and challenge the prosecutor’s theory.
 You and your legal team will also have a chance to present your own evidence and arguments during this time.

 We Offer No-Cost, Confidential Phone Consultations.

 Our Team Has Over 70 Years of Combined Experience.

 Our Lead Attorney Is A Board Certified Criminal Trial Attorney.